slopezpereyra/slopezpereyra.github.io/_posts/2023-03-26-CompNeuro.md

 $$

 where $g^{\max}_{\text{ion}}$ is the maximum conductance.
 Here, $n, m, h$ are modulation factors around maximum conductances.
-Which I suppose implies they are in the real interval $[0, 1]$?

-In any case, the dynamics of these conductances are given by the differential equation
+The dynamics of these conductances are given by the differential equation

 $$
 \begin{align*}